2006 Aston Martin Vanquish S - £54,995

 Only 1086 examples of the Vanquish S were ever made.
 This is a 200mph+ car that would have cost the best part of £200,000 in 2006.
 It is in very good condition all round - even for its low mileage, let alone its age.
 This may well reflect the fact that for most of its life it’s been in the expert ownership of an Aston Martin specialist.
 This car is currently UK registered with all taxes paid.
 As befits a car of this class and breeding, it’s been seen in all the best places – Florida, Cap d’Antibes, Stockholm.
 It’s been back in the land of its birth for a couple of years now, and has once again had the good fortune to pass into the ownership of someone who knows what they’re doing – a classic car collector, dealer and specialist with plenty of Vanquish S experience and who knows a good ‘un when he sees one.

 Acres of black and red hide, black carpet and brushed aluminium.
 All beautifully crafted.
 All in fine condition.
 All conspiring to create an unrivalled sense of occasion each and every time you get inside.
 And all very macho.
 The upholstery is in fine fettle, as are the carpets, mats, door cards and headlining.
 The front seats are supportive and comfortable and look underused for their age.
 Unsurprisingly, the rear seats look as if they’ve never been used.
 It's also worth mentioning that this model comes with the more desirable larger screen Sat Nav which also featured in the Vanquish S Ultimate.
-We noticed that the stitching on the leather handbrake gaiter has come undone.
-The surprisingly small boot, with its delightful ‘Aston Martin’ embroidered carpet, is in good condition.
+The surprisinglyuseful boot, with its delightful ‘Aston Martin’ embroidered carpet, is in good condition.

-The car’s MoT certificate is valid until 16.11.22.
-The car comes with various bills, receipts and invoices.
+The car’s MoT certificate is valid until December 2023 and she comes with various bills, receipts and invoices.
 It also comes with a certificate of authenticity from Aston Martin.
-This super-rare car is an ideal car for European cruising; she's low mileage, freshly serviced and ready to go.
+This super-rare car is an ideal car for European cruising; she's low mileage, freshly serviced and ready to go!